KareemElozeiri/Linear-Algebra-Course-Project/README.md

 ## Linear-Algebra-Course-Project
-                    A UI-based tool for applying linear algebra taken at class in  the field of image processing where it uses blurring and de-blurring algorithms like Gaussian blur algorithm.
+  This is a UI-based tool which demonstrates the effects of image processing algorithms for blurring and de-blurring like Gaussian blur.
+It was built as a project to apply the concepts learned at the linear algebra class.